1 of 1 people found this helpful

 There is a thread here on the topic: WICED vs Virtual WICED

-For the most part, the traditional WICED MCU and pre-existing Linux implementations discussed above and represented here Wi-Fi/Bluetooth for Linux and Android and here Murata Wi-Fi/Bluetooth for Linux and Android, are really all that's supported here on the forum by Cypress AEs.
+For the most part, the traditional WICED MCU and pre-existing Linux implementations discussed above and represented here Wi-Fi/Bluetooth for Linux and here The specified item was not found., are really all that's supported here on the forum by Cypress AEs.
 For other non traditional implementations, you will need to engage with the module partner themselves (IoT Partner Solutions), or through one of our regional franchised Distributors

 Thank you for clarification the background of the WICED.